I have an affinity to beautiful birds. I like that the males have such extravagant plumage. And yet there is more that draws me to them.

 Those of you who know Katia will realise she is quite a strict disciplinarian.
 She longs for the days of the past when the kindly local policeman, that everybody on the street knows, would give a recalcitrant teenager a clip round the ear as they were hauled off to the gallows.
 Now, of course, she applies a more impacting version of discipline all of her own.
 Her new series is called The Lovers and will enthrall all who read it.

 What few people know is that Katia is also very keen on her tropical birds.
 She loves parrots and conures, and has been know to stroke a large cockatoo from time to time as well.
 Anyway, I know you’ll enjoy the upcoming series, The Lovers.
-If you’re not already a member just join my Patreon for December at just $1 for the month to enjoy this great collection.
+If you’re not already a member just join as a Seahorse member for December at just $10 for the month to enjoy this great collection.
 What better way is there to make Christmas special?
-I can’t think of one! http://patreon.com/fionadobson

 I will be spending a little more time online this month, so if you’d like to check in with me just go to the site and you might find me there chatting through the site chat system.
 I love to connect with my gurls.